Discharging Firearm in Public

 While driving down the road in rural areas in Florida, one might see stop signs or road signs used for target practice.
 The signs look like Swiss cheese from years of bullet holes.
 Individuals who do this commit the crime of discharging a firearm in public.

 During Fourth of July or New Year celebrations, many individuals shoot their guns up in the air in celebration.
-This could be considered a crime if it is done in a public place or in a reckless or negligent manner.What the State Prosecutor Has to Prove to Convict You of Firing a Firearm in Public or on Residential Property
+This could be considered a crime in West Palm Beach if it is done in a public place or in a reckless or negligent manner.What the State Prosecutor has to Prove to Convict You of Firing a Firearm in Public or on Residential Property

-For you to be convicted, the state prosecutor must prove either:
+For you to be convicted in West Palm Beach, the state prosecutor must prove either:

 - A right of way of a road/street/highway; or